I

 Western PCI VLANs Protection and Change Control

-In Accordance with Sec.
-1.1 of the current PCI DSS WTS’s Network Operations Center (NOC) will establish and maintain a Firewall (FW) to safeguard the following VLANS designated for sole use by Payment Card Industry point of sale devices:
+In Accordance with section 1.1 of the current PCI DSS standard, the WTS Network Operations Center (NOC) will establish and maintain a Firewall (FW) to safeguard the following VLANs designated for sole use by Payment Card Industry point of sale devices:

 All changes to the firewall protecting the above VLANS must be documented and tested by the NOC.
-Changes that materially affect the security posture of these VLANS must be approved by CISO on behalf of the Bank Card Committee who will also review the firewall policy of these VLANS semi-annually.
+Changes that materially affect the security posture of these VLANS must be approved by the Security Operations Center (SOC) on behalf of the Bank Card Committee who will also review the firewall policy of these VLANS semi-annually.

 The firewall protecting the PCI VLANs will: